This tutorial covers:

 packages from the @nestjs/testing

 module.
-This provides the method createTestingModule
+These packages provide the method createTestingModule

 , which creates a testing module that will act as the module defined earlier within the test.
 In this testingModule